Nodevik/GoogleColab2Local-LLM-Free/README.md

 | llama3.1:8b | ~5GB | General purpose |
 | mistral:7b | ~4GB | Fast responses |

+you can use any model -
+your model size = your drive space

 ---

 # ⚡ Why Google Colab?